yehia67/agentic-wallet/docs/wallet-integration.md

 The wallet integration consists of several components:

-1. **Wallet Service**: Core service that interacts with the blockchain using Pimlico SDK
+1. **Wallet Service**: Core service that interacts with the blockchain using Base Smart Wallet
 2. **Wallet Agent Tool**: Tool that the agent uses to interact with the wallet service
 3. **Plan Generator Tool**: Tool that helps extract wallet operations from plans